The Second Best Exotic Marigold Hotel (2015)

 Starring: Dev Patel, Tina Desai, Maggie Smith, Bill Nighy, Judi Dench, Richard Gere, Tamsin Greig, Penelope Wilton

 Three years ago I completely fell in love with The Best Exotic Marigold Hotel, a rare western film set in Asia that didn’t pander to Orientalism, that didn’t fetishise the natives or portray them as ‘uncivilised’ and-or ‘uneducated’.
 Instead, it dealt with a fate that awaits most of us: retirement and old age – as well as the associated loneliness and lack of purpose that quite often goes with it.
 Not to mention the concept of “outsourcing” old age, “like the Costa Brava, but with more elephants”.
 So, when I heard there was going to be a sequel I was both excited and nervous.

-While much of the comedy in the first film came mainly from the culture clash the ex-pats faced and their attempts to adapt to life in India and integrate into the local community, six months down the line the comedic culture clash has run its course and they have all managed to find their place in Jaipur with them working somewhere in the city, and the story becomes much more of a drama than a comedy.
-There are still a few comedic moments to be had here and there – Norman accidentally sort of hiring a hitman to run down girlfriend Carol in a tuk-tuk for example – but, overall the comedy flows a lot less freely and feels a bit more forced, with much of it coming from Sonny’s awkward run-ins with Kush.
+While much of the comedy in the first film came mainly from the culture clash the ex-pats faced, and their attempts to adapt to life in India and integrate into the local community, six months down the line the comedic culture clash has run its course and they have all managed to find their place in Jaipur with them working somewhere in the city.
+As such, the story becomes much more of a drama than a comedy.
+There are still a few comedic moments to be had here and there – Norman accidentally sort of hiring a hitman to run down girlfriend Carol in a tuk-tuk for example – but overall the comedy flows a lot less freely and feels a bit more forced, with much of it coming from Sonny’s awkward run-ins with Kush.